mCRL2org/mCRL2/doc/sphinx/source/user_manual/index.rst

    - `Requirements by modal formulas <https://www.coursera.org/learn/system-validation-modal-formulas>`_.
    - `Modelling software, protocols, and other behaviour <https://www.coursera.org/learn/system-validation-software-protocols>`_.

    The slides used to make these courses are available by contacting J.F.Groote@tue.nl.
+They can also be downloaded from `MIT Press <http://mitpress.mit.edu/books/modeling-and-analysis-communicating-systems>`_.

 .. note::